 Firefighters respond to emergencies in a wide variety of environments which require the proper type of equipment to safely and effectively get the job done.
 Airports are a particularly unique environment and utilize specialized Aircraft Rescue and Firefighting trucks, or ARFF trucks, that are designed to handle emergencies involving airplanes.

 You may have seen an airport fire truck operating on the tarmac while boarding a flight and noticed how different it looked compared to the fire trucks you see in your community.
-But what else makes these aircraft fire trucks so different from municipal fire trucks?
+Below, we explore the key differences between ARFF trucks and municipal fire trucks, explaining how ARFF trucks are purpose-built to meet the unique demands of their environment.

 Water Supply